#NeriumTruth Campaign Summary

 TINA.org Executive Director Bonnie Patten this week took part in panel discussions on Capitol Hill centered on multi-level marketing companies vs. pyramid schemes.
 Below is an excerpt of her comments.
 The panel also included William Keep, a pyramid scheme expert and dean of the business school of The College of New Jersey, and Peter Vander Nat, former senior economist at the FTC.

 TINA.org receives a good number of consumer complaints concerning multi-level marketing companies and we have spent a fair amount of time researching current scams within the MLM industry.
-Our plan today is to explore the issue of pyramid schemes within the MLM industry and ultimately offer a possible solution to more effectively purge the illegal schemes that are hiding within the MLM network.
+Our plan today is to explore the issue of pyramid schemes within the MLM industry and ultimately offer a possible solution to more effectively purge the illegal schemes that are hiding within the Multilevel Marketing – a way of distributing products or services in which the distributors earn income from their own retail sales and from retail sales made by their direct and indirect recruits. network.
 I want to start by framing the issue with three key points.

 This is not your grandma’s Tupperware

 Today’s MLMs do not look like the Amways or Tupperwares of yesteryear.
 In fact, many of these companies no longer even refer to themselves as multi-level marketing companies, preferring instead to rebrand themselves as network marketing companies, affiliate marketing organizations or social networking firms, to name but a few.

 In this way these companies are attempting to distance themselves from any perceived link between MLMs and a possible pyramid scheme stigma or comparison to Herbalife.
 The marketing for today’s MLM is slick, fast, and sexy and there’s a heavy presence on social media – these companies are using the Internet, Twitter, Facebook, and YouTube to their full advantage.